1 INTRODUCTION AND OVERVIEW

 Notification and Review

-The Executive Director, Corporate Strategy and Innovation will submit a Data Breach Risk Assessment Report to the Chief Executive Officer who will coordinate notification (if required) of affected individuals, the Academy Board, and/or the Australian Information Commissioner.
+The Director Business Operations will submit a Data Breach Risk Assessment Report to the Chief Executive Officer who will coordinate notification (if required) of affected individuals, the Academy Board, and/or the Australian Information Commissioner.

 1.9 ACCESS AND CORRECTION OF YOUR PERSONAL INFORMATION

 The Academy will make available for inspection, free of charge, all personal information, based on the information supplied by the individual that it holds in relation to an individual, provided reasonable notice is given.
-In the event that such a request is made, the Academy will review our records to determine what personal information is held and endeavour to respond to your request as soon as possible.
+In the event that such a request is made, the Academy will review our records to determine what personal information is held and endeavour to respond to your request within 30 days of the request.

 Please note that the Academy will request that identification is provided before personal information is released.
 In the event that any part of the personal information that the individual inspects is determined to be incorrect and requires alteration then the Academy will make such alteration in compliance with the corrected advice provided by the individual.

-Fellows are able to update their contact details and profile information online at any time by signing into the Fellows section of the website to Manage Account; or they can email firstname.lastname@example.org or email@example.com.
+Fellows can update their contact details and profile information online at any time by signing into the Fellows section of the website to Manage Account; or they can email firstname.lastname@example.org or email@example.com.

 Please contact the Academy if you have any queries about the personal information that the Academy holds about or the way we handle that personal information.